 A summary of technology capital cost and cost per emissions saved is presented in Table IV.2-4.
-Technology costs were obtained from various sources including online research, and personal communication.
+Technology costs were obtained from various sources including online research7 and personal communicationwith industry specialists, manufacturers, and operators.
 As shown in Table IV.2-4, the cost per emissions saved is better (higher) for the fully electric tug and ferry relative to the hybrid counterparts.
 Note that the technology cost here does not include any cost associated with electrical infrastructure at the terminal.